Tips for New Truck Drivers: Advice to Navigate the Road Like a Pro

 Truck driving may seem simple from the outside, but in reality, it is a challenging adventure.
 Tips for new truck drivers are essential as people of various ages and backgrounds venture into trucking for a decent salary, among many other reasons that appeal to them.

 The first step towards becoming a professional semi truck driver is obtaining a CDL.
 It's similar to an initial exam or a rite of passage: if you succeed, you can anticipate handling this profession in the future and prospering.
-However, trucking is not just a job — it's a lifestyle.
+However, trucking is not just an OTR job — it's a lifestyle.
 You'll spend days and nights, work, eat, and sleep in the big rig assigned to you.
 Many rookie drivers find themselves thousands of miles away from home in just their first week of OTR driving.
 Unless you've chosen to drive locally, your truck will become your home for weeks at a time.

 And that’s just the tip of the iceberg in terms of the discoveries rookie drivers will encounter during their first long-haul stint.
 If you manage to thrive for 6 months of OTR driving, you're well on your way to mastering what will likely become your favorite and profitable, albeit challenging, profession.
 This is why many trucking companies prefer hiring truckers with at least 6 months of verified experience.